BroadcomMFD/debugger-for-mainframe/README.md

       Enter the following command:

          `sudo keytool -import -alias hostname -file hostname.cer -storetype JKS -keystore cacerts`

-    ##### UI:
-      1. In your preferred UI, locate and open **cacerts** with the password **changeit**.
-      2. Import the certificate to cacerts.
-      3. Name the certificate with an appropriate alias to ensure it is easily identified.
-      4. Save your changes.

     ##### Linux Subsystem:
       1. Verify that Java is installed by running the command `java -version`.